Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 We will go to another view where we can add a new Table.

-> Note a Storage account can have multiple tables or other storages.
+> Note a Storage account can have multiple tables or other storage.

 ![Azure add new Table](https://cdn.hashnode.com/res/hashnode/image/upload/v1601056006119/tA_Q3G7nr.png)